-Practical considerations for horses with lower neck problems
+Practical considerations for ECVM affected horses

 In nature, horses use their neck as a natural balancing entity.
 Ever seen a horse turning flat like a motorcycle but still keeping balance?
 They can do so by placing their weight into the inside front limb while cantilevering with the head and neck to the outside.
 Furthermore, nerves passing through the lower neck ensure good proprioception so the horse can keep good control over its limbs while doing so.
 But what if the neck is compromised?